rollbar/docs/on-premise/upgrade.md

-The upgrade process currently requires stopping all Rollbar services before performing the upgrade.
+**Note:** The upgrade process currently requires stopping all Rollbar services before performing the upgrade.
 During this time, errors will not be captured.
 We will provide a zero-downtime upgrade process in a future release.